Skip to content

 Joining point instructions

 Intrepid can assist with pre-booking an arrival transfer from the airport - enquire with your agent.
 Please advise your flight arrival details at least 14 days prior to your departure.
-If you have a confirmed arrival transfer, you’ll be met in the Arrivals Hall by a transfer representative holding an Intrepid sign.
-As you exit customs, you’ll pass taxi remise counters before you see the fence of the Arrivals Hall, behind which your transfer representative is waiting.
+If you have a confirmed arrival transfer, International arrivals you’ll be met in the Arrivals Hall outside gate 3 on the first floor by a transfer representative holding an Intrepid sign.
 Please ask them who they’re picking up to confirm you’ve met the correct transfer representative.
+If you have a confirmed arrival transfer, Domestic arrivals you’ll be met in the Arrivals Hall outside gate 1 on the first floor by a transfer representative holding an Intrepid sign.
+Please ask them who they’re picking up to confirm you’ve met the correct transfer representative.
 Depending on traffic, the journey to your hotel will take between 30 and 90 minutes.
 In case of flight cancellations, changes, or unforeseen delays, please contact our local office on the number in the ‘Problems and emergency contact information’ section.
 Free wifi is available at the airport.
-Alternatively, please go to the information booth located between the two escalators on the left hand side.
+Alternatively, please go to the information booth located on first floor, between the domestic and international arrivals gates, inside the terminal in front of the escalators.
 If required, they can make a phone call for you.
-This is also where our transfer representatives will go if they don’t meet you at the fence as you exit customs.
+This is also where our transfer representatives will go if they don’t meet you as you exit customs.
 Alternatively, you can take a taxi from the airport to your hotel.
-We recommend TAXI GREEN, who have counters in the Arrivals Hall where you can arrange a taxi for PEN80.
+We recommend TAXI GREEN, who have counters in the Arrivals Hall where you can arrange a taxi for PEN100.
 We advise against using taxis outside the terminal as their prices are very high.

 Finish point